unoplatform/uno/doc/articles/uwp-vs-winui3.md

 If Windows is one of your target platforms, then the [technical differences](#technical) discussed above apply.
 Probably the key question is, can your application run in the sandboxed 'UWP model', or is it better served by the unrestricted 'Win32 model'?

-### Do you depend on features that aren't yet migrated to WinUI 3?
+### Do you depend on features that haven't yet migrated to WinUI 3?

 [Check the WinUI 3 roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md#winui-30-feature-roadmap) for a list of features that won't be available in the initial supported release, like `InkCanvas`.